rohanOO769/File-Transfer-using-TCP-with-Checksum/README.md

 # TCP based File Transfer with Checksum and RSA Encryption

 ## Overview
-This project is a file transfer system that ensures reliable communication between a client and a server using **TCP sockets**.
+### This project is a file transfer system that ensures reliable communication between a client and a server using **TCP sockets**.
 The system is designed to handle file transmission, retransmissions in case of packet loss, and provide a robust mechanism for data integrity verification.
+### In the further part of the project there is TCP-UDP Hybrid server which runs on a shared memory and simulated the actual network including the packet loss and encryptions.

 ## Objective
 The goal was to develop and test a **client-server file transfer application**, ensuring: